-- 21.10 There shall be two (2) levels of licensure for pharmacy technicians.
-An applicant for licensure as a pharmacy technician shall be licensed as one of the following: - 21.10.1 Pharmacy technician trainee: is a person who is preparing to be licensed as a pharmacy technician who performs any pharmacy function or duties under the supervision of a pharmacist. - 21.10.2 Pharmacy technician: is a pharmacy technician who is licensed by the Board and who performs pharmacy functions and duties under the supervision of a pharmacist.
+- 24.11 There shall be two (2) levels of licensure for pharmacy technicians.
+An applicant for licensure as a pharmacy technician shall be licensed as one of the following: - 24.11.1 Pharmacy technician I: person licensed as a pharmacy technician who performs any pharmacy function or duties under the supervision of a pharmacist.
+The pharmacy technician I license shall be employer-specific. - 24.11.2 Pharmacy technician II: pharmacy technician who is licensed by the Board and who performs any pharmacy functions and duties under the supervision of a pharmacist.